2019 Policy Agenda

 In the Senate, Sen. Chuck Grassley (R-IA) will probably assume the chairmanship with Sen. Hatch (R-UT) retiring and Sen. Ron Wyden (D-OR) remaining as ranking minority.

-Medicaid changes in the states are likely after last night’s election.
+Medicaid changes in the states are likely in 2019.
 New Governors could influence Medicaid expansions across the country.
 Governors could expand Medicaid in Kansas, Maine and Wisconsin after Democrats won races in those states.
 States considered and approved Medicaid expansion ballot initiatives in three states - Utah, Idaho and Nebraska.